anwendeng/Leetcode/2348-number-of-zero-filled-subarrays/README.md

 # Approach
 <!-- Describe your approach to solving the problem. -->
-To reduce the if-branch, 1 is appended to the array nums.
+1. To reduce the checking after the loop, 1 is appended to the array nums.
-Use the loop to find out the lengths N's of  maximal subarrays filling with 0.
-Then use the formula N*(N+1)/2 to sum up.
+2. Use the loop to find out the lengths N's of  maximal subarrays filling with 0.
+Then use the formula `N*(N+1)/2` to sum up.

-Add a new C++ by using 2-pointer method also the formula
+3. Add a new C++ by using 2-pointer method also the formula
+4. add a 1 liner C++
+5. add a Python 1-line code
 # Complexity
 - Time complexity:
 <!-- Add your time complexity here, e.g. $$O(n)$$ -->